AWS Glue

 4. In the Marketplace Connectors box, click Go to AWS Marketplace.

-5. Enter CData Connect in the Marketplace search bar.
+5. Enter CData Connect Cloud in the Marketplace search bar.

 6. Select CData AWS Glue Connector for CData Connect.
 The connector page opens in a new browser tab.